 Pat the steaks dry with paper towels, cut into sections across the grain and then into thin strips.
 Set aside.

 In a small mixing bowl, add the sour cream, mustard, tomato paste with some salt and pepper.
 Set aside.

 In a medium sized frying pan, add 2 tablespoons of butter to a pan, melt until foamy and add mushrooms.

-Season with salt, pepper and parsley.
-Sauté until the mushrooms have rendered most of their liquid and begin to brown.
-Remove from the pan and set aside.
+It’s the superior quality of the meat and the method that make this a near authentic recipe.
 That is not to say that the dish is not tasty when prepared with ground beef but ground beef will never be steak – in flavor or consistency.

 You can use sirloin steak but the less tender the steak, the tougher the finished bits of meat.
 I sear the meat only to remove the raw taste.

 Make it a prime sirloin.
 With this recipe, the idea is that you want to be able to distinguish the distinct flavors of seared steak, buttery mushrooms and lightly caramelized onions

 The sauce is not prepared in large quantity and it keeps a creamy texture.